 Making a difference for our Customers

-We also measure satisfaction by the Net Promoter Score (NPS).
-Customers are asked how likely they would be to recommend their bank to a friend or colleague, and respond based on a 0-10 scale with 10 indicating ‘extremely likely’ and 0 indicating ‘not at all likely’.
-Customers scoring 0-6 are termed detractors and customers scoring 9-10 are termed promoters.
-NPS is established by subtracting the proportion of detractors from the proportion of promoters.
-The table shows the NPS scores for the last three years.
-Year on year, both Personal Banking and Business Direct (serving sole traders and smaller business customers) have exceeded our 2016 NPS targets.
+Customers are asked how likely they would be to recommend their bank to a friend or colleague, and respond based on a 0-10 scale with 10 indicating “Extremely likely” and 0 indicating “not at all likely”.
+Customers scoring 0 to 6 are termed detractors, scores of 7 and 8 are passive and customers scoring 9 to 10 are deemed promoters.
+The NPS is arrived at by subtracting the proportion of detractors from the proportion of promoters.
+The table below shows the NPS across our four banking divisions over the last three years.
+Also included in the table is our market position for NPS within each of the divisions.

 Resolving customer complaints quickly and effectively is fundamental to good customer service – and an opportunity to show our customers how much we value their business.
 We encourage all colleagues to welcome a complaint, take ownership, and resolve it there and then if possible.
 Where the issue is more complex, it is referred to a specialist member of staff to resolve.
 You can see more details in our Sustainability Report on how we’re working to reduce complaints and resolve them more quickly.